Why use a heat pump on an electric car?

 for dummies

-Download this comprehensive guide to understanding electric cars.
+Download this complete guide to understanding the electric car.

 Download the white paper